Childhood kidney tumors are diseases in which malignant (cancer) cells form in the tissues of the kidney.

-Wilms tumor and other kidney tumors are diseases in which malignant (cancer) cells are found in the kidney.
-In Wilms tumor, one or more tumors may be found in one or both kidneys.
 There are two kidneys, one on each side of the backbone, above the waist.
-Tiny tubules in the kidneys filter and clean the blood, taking out waste products and making urine.
+Tiny tubules in the kidneys filter and clean the blood.
+They take out waste products and make urine.
 The urine passes from each kidney through a long tube called a ureter into the bladder.
-The bladder holds the urine until it is passed from the body.
+The bladder holds the urine until it passes through the urethra and leaves the body.

 Anatomy of the female urinary system showing the kidneys, adrenal glands, ureters, bladder, and urethra.
 Urine is made in the renal tubules and collects in the renal pelvis of each kidney.
 The urine flows from the kidneys through the ureters to the bladder.
 The urine is stored in the bladder until it leaves the body through the urethra.

-- Rhabdoid tumor of the kidney is a type of kidney cancer that occurs mostly in infants and young children.
+Rhabdoid tumor of the kidney is a type of kidney cancer that occurs mostly in infants and young children.
 It is often advanced at the time of diagnosis.
-Rhabdoid tumor of the kidney grows and spreads quickly, often to the lungs and brain.
+Rhabdoid tumor of the kidney grows and spreads quickly, often to the lungs or brain.